 At Driffield Church of England Infant School we have high expectations for every child.
 Teaching mastery in Maths is essentially the expectation that all pupils will gain a deeper understanding of the Maths they are learning.
 For understanding in Maths to be secure learning needs to be built on solid foundations.

 WHOLE CLASS MOVES THROUGH CONTENT AT THE SAME PACE

 When teaching mastery for Maths, the whole class moves through the topics at broadly the same pace.
 Each topic is studied in depth and the teacher does not move to the next stage until all children demonstrate that they have a secure understanding of mathematical concepts.

 Students are given time to think deeply about the Maths and really understand the concepts.
 This slower pace leads to greater progress because it ensures that students are secure in their understanding and teachers don't need to revisit topics once they've been covered in depth.

 BUILDS SELF-CONFIDENCE IN LEARNERS

-DIFFERENTIATES THROUGH DEPTH RATHER THAN ACCLERATION
+DIFFERENTIATES THROUGH DEPTH RATHER THAN ACCELERATION

 HOW DOES A LESSON WORK?

-The pace of the lesson is brisk with teachers constantly asking questions, inviting children to demonstrate, both to the class and their maths partner, quizzing them about their thinking.
+The pace of the lesson is brisk with teachers constantly asking questions, inviting children to demonstrate, both to the class and their Maths partner, quizzing them about their thinking.
 The lesson is made up of a range of short tasks, explanations, demonstrations and discussions.
-The children have lots of practice with short activities that subtly develop through small steps, to help reinforce learning.
+The children have lots of practice with short activities that develop through small steps, to help reinforce learning.
 Every step of the lesson is deliberately purposeful and precise.
 If children are struggling with a concept then more time is spent supporting and building their understanding.
 Those who are stronger are also catered for and are able to deepen their understanding of the practice by being given challenging questions and tasks as well as demonstrating and explaining to the rest of the class.